landmammal/Course-overview/index.md

 ## FullStack Engineer (Ver 0.1)

 The curriculum covers the MERN stack and goes in depth into Javascript.
 We also provide different options for a second programming languages such as Python, C# and Java.
-The tools, techniques and technologies taught in this course are contemporary to what proffesional developers are using on the job as of 2020.
+The tools, techniques and technologies taught in this course are contemporary to what professional developers are using on the job as of 2020.

 - - -